 - Once all the water drips out of the cauliflower florets, I put them inside the freezer for 30 minutes to make them extra dry.
 This really made a difference in getting the best ever cauliflower rice.

 - Once your florets are completely dry, you will need to pulse them in your food processor using your chopping blade.
-Important point to remember here is not to put all florets into the process at the same time.
+Important point to remember here is not to put all florets into the processor at the same time.
 Pulse 6 to 7 florets at a time until they resemble coarse breadcrumbs or rice.
 Take them out on a plate and repeat the ricing process with remaining cauliflower florets as above.
-(See notes below)

 - To make perfectly fluffy cauliflower rice and avoid getting mushy lump of cauliflower, you need to use a large skillet.
 Do not use a stockpot or casserole or even a pan with high sides as they tend to hold the moisture inside the pan.
 A shallow skillet or frying pan is ideal for this job.